HersiYussuf/my_movie_project_for_microsoft/README.md

 # Results

-The highest grossing films were of the genre   action science fiction d adventures.
+The highest grossing films were of the genre action science fiction adventures.

 ![](runtimegraph.png)